hage91/emsphs/_pages/events.md

 author_profile: true
 ---

+**Events 2025**

+- Spring School Frauenchiemsee
+- Spring School in Wuppertal
+- Elgersburg Workshop 2025

+**Events 2024**

+- Elgersburg Workshop
+- Session at ECC by Schiffer Strehle
+- IFAC in Besancon (Information on Minisymposion will follow)
+- pHOne Seminar (monthly online Seminar)
+- pHOne Lecture "Introduction to pH Systems" (scheduled April-July)

+**Past events**
-Members of the EMS-TAG have organized various events on the topic of the topical activity group, which is reflected in the incomplete list below.
+Previously, members of the EMS-TAG have organized various events on the topic of the topical activity group, which is reflected in the incomplete list below.

 - 06/2023: Minisymposium "Analysis and Numerics of Port-Hamiltonian Systems'' organized by M. Ehrhardt and B. Liljegren-Sailer at the ECMI 2023 in Wrocław, Poland.
 - 05/2023:  Minisymposium "Port-Hamiltonian Systems'' organized by B. Jacob and  P. Kotyczka at the GAMM Annual Meeting 2023 in Dresden, Germany.